naHDop-tech/auto-complete_deel_test/questions.md

         console.log(parsedData.title)
     })
     .catch((err) => {
-        // only one catch in this cain connsole.error(err.message)
+        // only one catch in this chain connsole.error(err.message)
     })
 ```